Contact:

 Support frame

 Support frames form the load-bearing skeleton of many structures.
 As a system of columns and beams, they transfer self-weight, imposed loads and, where applicable, wind and seismic actions to foundations.
 In concrete demolition, special demolition and building gutting, a precise understanding of the structural action is crucial to safely control construction stages.
 Tools from Darda GmbH such as concrete pulverizers or hydraulic rock and concrete splitters enable controlled interventions in members of frame constructions – with low vibration and along defined load paths.
+In selective demolition, this minimizes collateral damage, reduces emissions and keeps temporary states verifiably stable.

-Definition: What is meant by support frames
+Definition: What is meant by support frames?

 Configuration and structural behavior of support frames

 A frame system consists of vertical columns and horizontal beams.
 At their joints, moments and shear forces arise that define the load paths.
 Decisive factors are joint behavior (pinned vs. moment-resisting), flexural capacity of the sections, shear verification and coupling with slabs that distribute loads as diaphragms.
-Under actions, characteristic bending-moment distributions develop; local interventions — such as opening, cutting or splitting — alter these distributions and require propping or load redistribution.
+Under actions, characteristic bending-moment distributions develop; local interventions – such as opening, cutting or splitting – alter these distributions and require propping or load redistribution.
+Second-order effects (P-Delta), bracing continuity and diaphragm shear transfer must be considered for temporary and final states.

 Reinforced concrete frames

 Reinforced concrete frames combine the compressive capacity of concrete with the tensile capacity of reinforcement.
 Crack formation, shear keys, anchorage lengths and joint reinforcement govern robustness.
 During deconstruction, brittle fractures must be avoided.
 Selective biting with concrete pulverizers or controlled introduction of crack joints using hydraulic splitters reduces vibrations and maintains residual load-bearing capacity in construction stages.
+Confinement at potential plastic hinges, lap splices near joints and punching risks at slab-beam intersections require particular attention when sequencing cuts.

 Steel frames

 Steel frames utilize rolled sections and bolted or welded joints.
 Copings, web openings and joint stiffness influence structural behavior.
 During deconstruction, steel shears or multi cutters are used to separate sections in stages.
 The cutting sequence must be selected to minimize tipping and buckling hazards and to keep temporary shoring functional.
+Residual stresses, local buckling at flame-cut edges and the release of connection pretensioning are to be controlled with stepwise unloading and appropriate restraints.

 Masonry and mixed systems

 In mixed systems, ring beams, downstand beams or retrofitted steel sections assume frame-like tasks.
 Infills change stiffness.
 Openings in load-bearing walls are often only safe to produce with support beams.
 Low-vibration methods prove effective here, such as splitting followed by controlled removal with concrete pulverizers.
+Compatibility of deformation between frame and masonry, as well as the sequence of temporary needles and lintels, is essential to preserve arching action where intended.

 The role of support frames in concrete demolition and special demolition

 When deconstructing frame structures, the sequence of interventions has a direct impact on stability.
-First, non-load-bearing components are stripped out; then beams, columns and joint areas follow — always with an eye on the remaining load paths.
+First, non-load-bearing components are stripped out; then beams, columns and joint areas follow – always with an eye on the remaining load paths.
 Temporary support frames bridge situations when joints are opened or beams are separated.
+Method statements, risk assessments and exclusion zones complement the structural concept and are updated as findings on site refine the as-built model.

 • As-built survey: drawings, site inspections, probes, determination of reinforcement and joint details.